jimmycappaert/SOGC-Scraper/README.md

 # SOGC-Scraper

-Will scrape the Swiss Official Gazette of Commerce SOGC and output in CSV format.
+Scraper POC for the Swiss Official Gazette of Commerce SOGC.
+Output in CSV format, offered as a download to a browser.

+Intended purely for research purposes.